 Database Statistics: Provides the following database metrics:

 - Connections by Bytes: Excessive connections can result in reduced performance.
-NOTE: Other applications using the same database will cause this number to increase.
+Other applications using the same database will cause this number to increase.

 - Read Req: The number of requests to read a key block from the cache.
 A high number of requests means the server is busy.